yihzheng258/B-2Mark/README.md

 - Wine
 - Generated Synthetic Datasets

 The generation method for the synthetic dataset is mentioned in Section 5.1 of the original paper.
+Other datasets used in the experiments can be downloaded from this [this link](https://drive.google.com/file/d/1e7-IP2xXtxICQ8l9w5myO8nV3MQgIeaC/view?usp=sharing).

 ## Experiment
 ```